Regency Acts: Regency Act 1705 and Succession to the Crown Act 1707

 With the passage of the Act of Settlement 1701 establishing the Protestant Succession and making Sophia of Hanover the heir presumptive to the throne, it became likely that upon Queen Anne's death the country would be without a monarch in residence.
 The Regency Act 1705 was passed "to put it [the succession] in such a method as was not to be resisted but by open force of arms and a public declaration for the Pretender".

-The Act required privy counsellors and other officers in the event of Anne's death, to proclaim as her successor the next Protestant in the line of succession to the throne, and it was made high treason to fail to do so.
-If the next Protestant successor was abroad at the death of Anne, seven great Officers of State named in the Act and others whom the heir apparent thought fit to appoint, called "Lords Justices", would form a regency.
+The act required privy counsellors and other officers in the event of Anne's death, to proclaim as her successor the next Protestant in the line of succession to the throne, and it was made high treason to fail to do so.
+If the next Protestant successor was abroad at the death of Anne, seven great Officers of State named in the act and others whom the heir apparent thought fit to appoint, called "Lords Justices", would form a regency.
 The heir would name these others through a secret instrument that would be sent to England in three copies and delivered to the Hanoverian Resident, the Archbishop of Canterbury and the Lord Chancellor.
-The Lords Justices were to have the power to give royal assent to bills except that they would be guilty of treason if they amended the Act of Uniformity 1662.
+The Lords Justices were to have the power to give royal assent to bills except that they would be guilty of treason if they amended the Act of Uniformity 1662 (14 Cha.
+2. c.
+4).

-Two years later, after the union of Scotland and England, the new Parliament of Great Britain passed the Succession to the Crown Act 1707 to reaffirm the above procedure and modify it slightly.
-Under the Act, if the monarch died while the heir to the throne was overseas, the government would be run until the new monarch returned by between seven and fourteen "Lords Justices".
-Seven of the Lords Justices were named in the Act, and the next monarch could appoint seven others, who would be named in writing, with three copies to be sent to the Privy Council in England.
+Two years later, after the union of Scotland and England, the new Parliament of Great Britain passed the Succession to the Crown Act 1707 (6 Ann. c.
+41) to reaffirm the above procedure and modify it slightly.
+Under the act, if the monarch died while the heir to the throne was overseas, the government would be run until the new monarch returned by between seven and fourteen "Lords Justices".
+Seven of the Lords Justices were named in the act, and the next monarch could appoint seven others, who would be named in writing, with three copies to be sent to the Privy Council in England.

-The Act made it treason for any unauthorized person to open them or to neglect to deliver them to the Privy Council.
+The act made it treason for any unauthorised person to open them or to neglect to deliver them to the Privy Council.
 The Lords Justices were to have the power to give royal assent to bills, except that they would be guilty of treason if they amended the Act of Uniformity 1662 or the Protestant Religion and Presbyterian Church Act 1707.

 Upon Anne's death in 1714, the new king, George I, was in his home realm of Hanover.
 In accordance with the Succession to the Crown Act, Thomas Parker, Lord Chief Justice, became head of the regency.
 He served for a little over a month.